IV.I.1. Equal Opportunity

 - If the Affirmative Action/EEO Officer determines that this policy applies, the Affirmative Action/EEO Officer shall conduct an investigation of the complaint in any manner the Affirmative Action/EEO Officer deems appropriate.
-Not later than fifteen (15) days after the complaint commencement date, the Affirmative Action/EEO Officer shall provide the Vice President of Human Resources, the complainant and the respondent with a report of the Affirmative Action/EEO Officer’s actions and findings.
+Not later than fifteen (15) days after the complaint commencement date, the Affirmative Action/EEO Officer shall provide the Vice President of Administrative Services, the complainant, and the respondent with a report of the Affirmative Action/EEO Officer’s actions and findings.

 - If the Affirmative Action/EEO Officer finds that the evidence does not justify such a preliminary finding of violation, the Affirmative Action/EEO Officer will dismiss the complaint.
-A decision by the Affirmative Action/EEO Officer that the evidence does not justify such a preliminary finding of violation may be appealed by the complainant to the Vice President of Human Resources within seven (7) days by presenting a written complaint as set forth in this policy.
-If no complaint is timely filed, the complaint will be dismissed, and the complainant, respondent and Vice President of Human Resources will be notified.
+A decision by the Affirmative Action/EEO Officer that the evidence does not justify such a preliminary finding of violation may be appealed by the complainant to the Vice President of Administrative Services within seven (7) days by presenting a written complaint as set forth in this policy.
+If no complaint is timely filed, the complaint will be dismissed, and the complainant, respondent and Vice President of Administrative Services will be notified.

 - At any point in the investigation, the Affirmative Action/EEO Officer may attempt to conciliate the informal complaint through contact with all parties involved.
 Any agreement reached as a result of conciliation shall be in writing and signed by all parties involved.

-- In the event that a violation is found the Vice President of Human Resources shall take prompt, effective and affirmative action to remedy the situation and ensure compliance with the policy.
+- In the event that a violation is found the Vice President of Administrative Services shall take prompt, effective, and affirmative action to remedy the situation and ensure compliance with the policy.

 - Formal Complaint Procedure